dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 #(reset! value (-> % .-target .-value))
 {% endhighlight %}

-Here, we are reseting the value of atom to be the output of (-> % .-target .-value).
+Here, we are resetting the value of atom to be the output of (-> % .-target .-value).
 The hell is that?
-That is a [macro](http://clojuredocs.org/clojure.core/-%3E) that expands to (.-value (.-target %)) or just event.target.value in javascript.
-Note that .-value and .-target are how we call javascript properties in Clojurescript (yes!
-Clojurescript let's you talk to javascript objects!).
+That is a [macro](http://clojuredocs.org/clojure.core/-%3E) that expands to (.-value (.-target %)) or just event.target.value in JavaScript.
+Note that .-value and .-target are how we call JavaScript properties in Clojurescript (yes!
+Clojurescript let's you talk to JavaScript objects!).
 The cool thing here is we just have to change the atom here and ANY other component that uses this atom rerenders automatically!
 This is some sweet stuff already.

 And what's with the "@value" we passed to the value field of input?
-Well the @ is just telling the function to apply the value of the atom (So that we don't pass in an atom which html has no idea how to display!).
+Well the @ is just telling the function to apply the value of the atom (So that we don't pass in an atom which HTML has no idea how to display!).

 So now if you check out localhost:3000, you should see a simple page with an input for your email-address!
 Add in the following to display the email address.